pathsong/Ki67_positive_cell_counter/README.md

 7. Once authenticated, the web app will open and you’ll see the interactive interface like below:
 <img width="951" alt="image" src="https://github.com/user-attachments/assets/4999ff37-4ad6-4eb5-a2b6-498b747d3547" />

-8. Please see the below example workflow or video tutorial to use this website
+8. To get started, please see the example workflow or watch the video tutorial provided below.
 ---

 ## 🖼 Example Workflow